dcalde11/EGR314DonDataSheet/docs/03-Component-Selection/Component-Selection.md

 | Accurate | Thermal management required |

 ### Selected Regulator
-- **Component:** TLV73312PDBVR
+- **Component:** TLV73312PDBVR and TPS565242DRLR
-- **Rationale:** Fixed 3.3V, low dropout, SMT, sufficient current (250 mA), cost-effective ($0.17/unit), reduces design complexity.
-This regulator is compact enough to fit the board layout easily and provides stable voltage for both the MCU and sensors.
-Its simple design minimizes potential noise in sensitive I2C and ADC readings.
+- **Rationale:** The reason we are using two different regulators is because the sensors and the ESP32 run on 3.3 V, while the servos require roughly 5 V. Each servo has a stall current of about 2.5 A. The TPS565242DRLR provides a controlled 5 V, 5 A output, which is adequate to power the servos and support them during stall conditions.
+Both regulators operate in parallel to properly distribute power from the wall adapter.
 ---

 ## 3. LED Indicators